morajabi/sayings/README.md

 $ cd server
 $ node index.js
 ```
-Now you can start webpack-dev-server
+Now you can start webpack-dev-server. *run this at root of project!*
 ```
 webpack-dev-server
 ```